Quansight-Labs/quansight-labs-site/posts/2019/11/Variable-Explorer.md

 ## Fuzzy filtering of variables

 Spyder 4 also includes the ability to filter the variables shown down to only those of interest.
 This employs fuzzy matching between the text entered in the search field and the name and type of all available variables.
-To access this functionality you need to press the keyboard shortcut `Ctrl+F` when the Variable Explorer has focus or by pressing the magnifying glass icon on top,
+To access this functionality, click the search icon in the Variable Explorer toolbar, or press `Ctrl+F` (`Cmd-F` on macOS) when the Variable Explorer has focus.

 ![Filter variables](/images/spyder-variable-explorer/filter-variables.png)